 Career Outlook and Salary

-The BLS reports that job opportunities for marketing managers, who share some of the same duties as marketing directors, are expected to grow by 9% between 2014 and 2024.
-This is about average compared to all other occupations.
-The BLS indicated in May 2015 that marketing managers earned $128,750 as a median annual wage.
+The BLS reports that job opportunities for marketing managers, who share some of the same duties as marketing directors, are expected to grow by 8% between 2018 and 2028.
+This is faster than average compared to all other occupations.
+The BLS indicated in May 2018 that marketing managers earned $132,620 as a median annual wage.